aranwmurphy/redchannel/README.md

 import { RedSubscriber } from "redchannel";

 const client = new Redis();
-const channel = new RedSubscriber(client);
+// Use "new RedSubscriber(client, false)" if you intend to use this library at scale const channel = new RedSubscriber(client);

 async function main(): Promise<void> {
     // Subscribe to all messages on "global:logs". await channel.subscribe(["global:logs"]);

-    // Process all messages published on "global:logs". channel.on("message", (channel: string, message: string) => {
+    // (Generic listener) Process all messages published on "global:logs". channel.on("message", (channel: string, message: any) => {
         channel === "global:logs" && console.log(message);
         // Foo
     });

-    // Process all messages published on "global:logs". channel.on('global:logs', (message) => {
+    // (Event specific listener) Process all messages published on "global:logs". channel.on('global:logs', (message: any) => {
         console.log(message);
         // Foo
     });